satbir544/Planetary-System/README.md

-# Solar System
+# Planetary System
-- created a Processing application which mimics a solar system
+- created a Processing application which mimics a planetary system

-## 1. Setting the values for Earth and its moon
+## 1. Setting the values for 'Earth' and its moon

 ## 2. Adding/Removing planets